kaushang/Tablytics/README.md

 - ⏲️ **Track Browsing Time**
   View total time spent and how much time you've used on each active tab.

+- 📅 **Today's Summary**
+  - **Sites Visited Today**: See how many unique websites you've visited during the current day.
+  - **Total Time Today**: Tracks your total time spent in the browser today.
+  - **Top 10 Most Used Websites**: Displays a sorted list of your most visited websites for the day based on time spent.

-- ⛔ **Set Time Limits**
+- ⛔ **Set Time Limits And Notifications**
-  Choose a website and set how long you want to stay on it.
+  Choose a website and set how long you want to stay on it and get notified when you've reached your time limit on that site.

 - 🔒 **Strict Enforcement**
   Enable this feature to automatically close the tab when time is up.

-- 🔔 **Time Limit Notifications**
-  Get notified when you've reached your time limit on a site.

 - 🔁 **Reset Time**
   Start fresh at any time by resetting all tracked time back to 0.